IoT – Internet of Things

 IoT is a term for the kind of technology that makes ordinary physical devices and products digital by connecting them to the Internet.
-Using sensors, you can collect specific data from the device.
-You can use the knowledge gained to optimize the business and create a digital universe around the chosen device or product.
+By using sensors, you can collect specific data from a device, and you can use the knowledge gained to optimize the business and create a digital universe around the chosen device or product.

-IoT is wide-ranging, and in principle all companies can use the technology.
+IoT is wide-ranging, and, in principle, all companies can use the technology.
 You know your industry best and can probably think of several areas where IoT will be able to make a difference.
-The challenge isn’t really coming up with fun or exciting IoT projects.
-It is rather to ensure that they provide real value in the business in the form of optimized processes, better utilization of resources, and an improved balance sheet.
+The challenge is not to come up with fun or exciting IoT projects.
+Rather, it is to ensure that they provide real value for your company in the form of optimized processes, better utilization of resources, and an improved balance sheet.

 It is a technology already exploited in healthcare, in the insurance industry, in transportation, production, and supply.
 The “Smart Home” is also powered by IoT.

-- IoT sensors in the road surface are used to measure the temperature in the road so that slippery roads are dealt with when they occur.
-This saves resources and at the same time protects the environment.
+- IoT sensors in the road surface are used to measure the temperature in the road, so slippery roads are dealt with when they occur.
+This saves resources and, at the same time, it protects the environment.
 It is an IoT solution that is already being seen in several municipalities.

 - The smart thermostat ensures that the heat in a building is always as you wish.
-You can set the thermostat yourself so that it only heats the house when someone is at home.
+You can set the thermostat yourself, so it only heats the house when someone is at home.
 The thermostat can also measure how high the flow-and-return temperatures in your district heating system are.
-Utility is automatically notified, which can lower the temperature in the entire district heating network.
-This saves both the consumer and the supplier a lot of money.
+Utility is automatically notified, so they can lower the temperature in the entire district heating network.
+This saves both the consumers and the supplier a lot of money.

 - Alarm systems connected to cameras, smoke alarms, the water pump, and the front door are some of the IoT solutions that are available in the private home, the public sector, and Danish companies.
 If something is out of order, a direct message is sent to your phone or to a switchboard.

 - IoT is also used in transport & logistics.
-An example is monitoring of refrigerated containers on cargo ships, where temperature, humidity and CO2 level can be monitored in real time.
-It ensures that a message is given if, for example, the power goes out.
+An example is monitoring of refrigerated containers on cargo ships, where temperature, humidity and CO2 level can be monitored in real-time.
+It ensures that a message is sent if, for example, there is a power outage.
 In this way, spoiled food is avoided, and preventive maintenance can be performed on parts and equipment before problems arise, which would otherwise force trucks and ships into long-term and costly repairs.

 Our best advice is to start by looking at your needs and goals.
 Where are you going?
 Are there business-critical processes and workflows that can be optimized?

 By doing so, you can start your IoT adventure based on your business needs.
-This ensures coherence with your goals, meaning there’s a relevant starting point for the new technology while guaranteeing the employee commitment that is so important for new projects.
+This ensures coherence with your goals, meaning there is a relevant starting point for the new technology while guaranteeing the employee commitment that is so important for new projects.